BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 ## SCENARIO 21 - ESCORT THE WOUNDED

-*After suffering heavy casualties, the two forces are keen to return to safety where their wounded can be treated and the weary find rest.
-It would appear however, that the fight is not over, and the number of wounded may yet grow.*

 **SCENARIO OUTLINE**

 Deliver your wounded allies to safety, whilst preventing the enemy from doing the same.